Pavan-1997/Linux-Shell_Basic_Commands/README.md

   (Displays the content of the file "demo.txt" one screen at a time, allowing you to navigate through the content using the spacebar)

-cp demo.txt test/
+- `cp demo.txt test/`

-copies the file "demo.txt" to the "test" directory
+   (Copies the file "demo.txt" to the "test" directory)

-cp -r cloud/ devops/
+- `cp -r cloud/ devops/`

-recursively copies the contents of the "cloud" directory into the "devops" directory
+   (Recursively copies the contents of the "cloud" directory into the "devops" directory)

-mv demo.txt ../test/
+- `mv demo.txt ../test/`

-moves the file "demo.txt" to the parent directory's "test" directory
+   (Moves the file "demo.txt" to the parent directory's "test" directory

-mv devops/ linux_for_devops
+- `mv devops/ linux_for_devops`

-renames the "devops" directory to "linux_for_devops"
+   (Renames the "devops" directory to "linux_for_devops")

 - `diff`